 The certificate programs are ideal for individuals who want to further their education beyond their current degree but are not necessarily interested in obtaining the full master's degree.
-Traditional entry into the certificate program for a) candidates with BA/BS or MA/MS degrees from other colleges, b) candidates who graduated from Stockton over a year prior to their application to the certificate program, and c) candidates who graduated from Stockton, but do not qualify for direct entry:
+Traditional entry into the certificate program is for a) candidates with BA/BS or MA/MS degrees from other colleges, b) candidates who graduated from Stockton over a year prior to their application to the certificate program, and c) candidates who graduated from Stockton, but do not qualify for direct entry:

-- A cumulative GPA of 3.0 or higher; - Completion of CRIM 1100 with a C or better or two years of full-time professional experience in the Criminal Justice System; - Forensic Psychology Track students must also have completed PSYC 1100 with a C or better on the first attempt of the class.
+- A cumulative GPA of 3.0 or higher; - Completion of CRIM 1100 with a C or better or two years of full-time professional experience in the Criminal Justice System; - Forensic Psychology Certificate students must also have completed PSYC 1100 with a C or better. - Homeland Security Track students must also have completed CRIM 2216 / Homeland Security with a C or better.